 - SENTRI Card

 The SENTRI Card is issued by the U.S. Customs and Border Protection to pre-approved travelers who cross the U.S./Mexico border frequently.
 It has the added benefit of access to dedicated commuter lanes for crossing the border.
-The card is valid for 5 years.
+The card is valid for five years.

 - FAST card